 Pact is a leading provider of specialty packaging solutions in Australasia, servicing both consumer and industrial sectors.
-Pact specialises in the manufacture and supply of rigid plastic and metal packaging, materials handling solutions, contract manufacturing and sustainability services.
+Pact specialises in the manufacture and supply of rigid plastic and metal packaging, materials handling solutions, contract manufacturing services and recycling and sustainability services.